WALMIN/flutter_barcode_scanner/README.md

                                                     CANCEL_BUTTON_TEXT,
                                                     isShowSwitchIcon,
                                                     isShowFlashIcon,
+                                                    frontCamera,
                                                     scanMode);
 ```

 Here in `scanBarcode`,

- `COLOR_CODE` is hex-color which is the color of line in barcode overlay you can pass color of your choice,
+ `COLOR_CODE` is hex-color which is the color of line in barcode overlay, you can pass any color of your choice,

- `CANCEL_BUTTON_TEXT` is a text of cancel button on screen you can pass text of your choice and language,
+ `CANCEL_BUTTON_TEXT` is a the text of the cancel button on screen, you can pass any text of your choice and language,

- `isShowSwitchIcon` is bool value used to show or hide the switch camera icon,
+ `isShowSwitchIcon` is a bool value used to show or hide the switch camera icon,

- `isShowFlashIcon` is bool value used to show or hide the flash icon,
+ `isShowFlashIcon` is a bool value used to show or hide the flash icon,

+ `frontCamera` is a bool value used to decide if scan should start with front or back camera,

  `scanMode` is a enum in which user can pass any of `{ QR, BARCODE, DEFAULT }`, if nothing is passed it will consider a default value which will be `QR`.
  It shows the graphics overlay like for barcode and QR.